-At this point, cutting-edge CAR-T Cell therapy was recommended as her only hope.
-After Mylène’s family researched where to receive innovative CAR-T therapy, they discovered that it was available at Sheba Medical Center in Israel, at an affordable price.
-About one month after her arrival in Israel, Mylène underwent CAR-T Cell therapy.
+At this point, cutting-edge CAR T-cell therapy was recommended as her only hope.
+After Mylène’s family researched where to receive innovative CAR T-cell therapy, they discovered that it was available at Sheba Medical Center in Israel, at an affordable price.
+About one month after her arrival in Israel, Mylène underwent CAR T-cell therapy.
 After about seven weeks of specialized care from the experts at Sheba, she finally overcame her progressive resistant leukemia and was able to return home.
-CAR-T Cell therapy saved her life.
+CAR T-cell therapy saved her life.

-“Without our exceptional medical team in Israel, we would never have survived this turning point in our life … Both medical competency and compassion abound at Sheba Medical Center,” said Mylène’s family.
+“Without our exceptional medical team in Israel, we would never have survived this turning point in our life … Both medical competency and compassion abound at Sheba Medical Center,”.